luuptek/responsive-video-embed/readme.txt

 == Changelog ==

 = 0.4 =
-* Change to Bootstrap 4
+* Change to Bootstrap 4 in css
-* Support for additional aspect ratios
+* Support for additional aspect ratios: 21by9 and 1by1

 = 0.3 =
 * Support for allowfullscreen